Analysis | These are the Capitol Hill Republicans more interested in placating Trump than protecting democracy

 It is, in total, some 120 senators and representatives who have explicitly endorsed Paxton’s lawsuit, argued for the appointment of a special counsel to bolster the idea that the election was tainted or who have in other ways expressed support for Trump’s undemocratic effort.

-For the historic record, here are their names.
+For the historical record, here are their names.

 Republicans who support the Texas lawsuit and the call for a special counsel